Perth may be one of Scotland’s smaller cities, but that doesn’t mean it’s short on things to do!

 It’s tucked away from the main road just outside of Perth, with a visitors centre nearby too.
 Not one for prams, thanks to all the stairs and the uneven grounds outside.

-Beautiful grounds, fishing, and plenty of history, this is a must-visit spot for families that love castles.
+With beautiful grounds, fishing, and plenty of history, this is a must-visit spot for families that love castles.

 Scone Palace was once the crowning place of the Scottish Kings, with Macbeth, Robert the Bruce, and Charles II all crowned here, over the Stone of Destiny, which was later taken to England and then stolen back to Scotland by a group of university students.